macressler/POTR-SDK/README.md

 Postcard on the Run API via an SDK.

 You can login via username/password at the POTR partner website to change the pricing of postcards created via your app and create promo codes for customer incentives and promotions.
-You will receive quarterly earning reports and payments based on postcard sales originating from your app.
+You will receive earning reports and payments based on postcard sales originating from your app.
 We identify your sales via your API key.

 __SDKs and Documentation__